pmndrs/drei/README.md

 Render 3D text using ThreeJS's `TextGeometry`.

 Text3D will suspend while loading the font data, you can also load the font yourself before passing it in.
-Text3D requires fonts in JSON format generated through (typeface.json)[http://gero3.github.io/facetype.js/] either as a path to a JSON files or a JSON object.
+Text3D requires fonts in JSON format generated through (typeface.json)[http://gero3.github.io/facetype.js/] either as a path to a JSON file or a JSON object.

 ```jsx
 <Text3D font={fontUrl} {...textOptions}>